gtrapp/mailGun_Sendgrid_transactional_email/README.md

 3-4 hours

 ## Anything else you wish to include.
 The architecture for this project I leveraged from another project that is similar.
-Please focus your attention on the sendEmail.js file: https://github.com/gtrapp/mailGun_Sendgrid_transactional_email/blob/main/controllers/sendEmail.js
+Please focus your attention on sendEmail.js: https://github.com/gtrapp/mailGun_Sendgrid_transactional_email/blob/main/controllers/sendEmail.js